HL7/emedicinal-product-info/input/pagecontent/tracked-changes.md

 </div>
 ```

-The comments are held within the div/@class=”comments” of the “Annotations” section.
-Each comment is within a div/@class="CommentContent", and the @title holds the comment identifier, which is referenced by the comment start and end markers in the content. <span> tags are used to hold the comment author and date, and the comment text is within HTML tags.
+The comments are held within the `div/@class=”comments”` of the “Annotations” section.
+Each comment is within a `div/@class="CommentContent"`, and the `@title` holds the comment identifier, which is referenced by the comment start and end markers in the content. `<span>` tags are used to hold the comment author and date, and the comment text is within HTML tags.

 ```xml
 <div class="CommentContent" title="comment01">